 Uridine comes from eating broccoli, sugarcane, yeast, liver, and tomatoes.

-Uridine supplementation as a nootropic uplifts and stabilizes mood, is anti-stress, helps Obsessive Compulsive Disorder, is anti-anxiety and helps modulate and normalize dopamine release.
+Uridine supplementation as a nootropic uplifts and stabilizes mood, is anti-stress, helps Obsessive Compulsive Disorder (OCD), is anti-anxiety and helps modulate and normalize dopamine release.

-Recommended dosage for you just starting out with uridine monophosphate as a nootropic is 150 – 250 mg twice per day.
-Take it with a good Vitamin B-Complex and a large dose of fish oil (i.e. 700 mg DHA + 300 mg EPA).
+Recommended dosage for you just starting out with Uridine Monophosphate as a nootropic is 150 – 250 mg twice per day.
+Take it with a good Vitamin B-Complex and a 1,000 mg of a high quality DHA supplement.

 Vinpocetine enhances brain blood flow by dilating blood vessels.
 And reducing blood viscosity or thickness.